Indecomposable injective modules of finite Malcev rank over local commutative rings: Abstract

 \section{Abstract}

 It is proven that each indecomposable injective module over a valuation domain $R$ is polyserial if and only if each maximal immediate extension $\widehat{R}$ of $R$ is of finite rank over the completion $\widetilde{R}$ of $R$ in the $R$-topology.
 In this case, for each indecomposable injective module $E$, the following invariants are finite and equal: its Malcev rank, its Fleischer rank and its dual Goldie dimension.
 Similar results are obtained for chain rings satisfying some additional properties.
-It is also shown that each indecomposable injective module over one Krull-dimensional local Noetherian rings has finite Malcev rank.
-The preservation of Goldie dimension finiteness by localization is investigated too.
+It is also shown that each indecomposable injective module over local Noetherian rings of Krull dimension one has finite Malcev rank.
+The preservation of the finiteness of Goldie dimension by localization is investigated too.